Azure-Samples/azure-ml-federated-learning/docs/tutorials/vertical-fl.md

 ## Background
 Vertical federated learning (VFL) is branch of federated learning where the data are split across the features among the participants rather than across the samples (horizontal FL).
 In other words we can say that it takes federated learning to another level as it allows for cross-organization collaboration without need for having the same features while keeping privacy and security of each individual's data intact.
 Some of real-world examples include, but are not limited to:
-- Finance: financial institution owning different pieces of data about their clients (e.g. bank account data, credit card data, loans data, ...etc)
+- Finance: several institutions owning different pieces of data about their clients (e.g. bank account data, credit card data, loans data, ...etc)
 - Healthcare: different healthcare facilities may own different modalities (e.g. x-ray scans, prescriptions, patient health records, ...etc)
-- Retail: each retailer owns different information about customer and aggregating this information may results in better recommendations for the customer
+- Retail: each retailer owns different information about customer and aggregating this information may result in better recommendations for the customer

 <br/><br/>
 <div align="center">